 A Will is an important legal document that sets out your final wishes.
 It provides direction on how you would like your estate to be distributed in the event of your death, and who you want to control the process.
 It may also include financial, family and funeral directions.

-Your personal circumstances can change often and drastically.
+Your personal circumstances can change often.
 If you already have a Will, it is essential to review it regularly to ensure it is always up-to-date.
-Situations that prompt a change of your Will include marriage and divorce, the birth of children or grandchildren, the death of a beneficiary or executor, or a significant change to your financial situations or assets held by you.
-It is important to note that a change in your situation could cancel your existing Will.
+Situations that prompt a change of your Will include marriage, divorce, the birth of children or grandchildren, the death of a beneficiary or executor, or a significant change to your financial situation or assets.

 How Shine Lawyers can help you

 We are experts in Wills and Estate Law who can assist you in preparing or updating your Will to ensure your loved ones are provided for in accordance with your wishes.
+Through our dedicated Wills service for clients, you can speak directly to one of our friendly legal experts about your situation.
 To find out more, and to begin the process of preparing or updating your Will, contact us today.